-In some languages (as C and C++) the newly created objects are not initialized with default values of theirs data and this creates conditions for hard-to-find errors.
-The last leads to uncontrolled behavior, where the program sometimes works correctly (when the allocated memory by chance has good values), and sometimes does not work (when the allocated memory does not contain the proper values).
-In C# and generally in .NET Framework this problem is solved by the default values for each type coming from the framework.
+In some languages (C and C++) the newly created objects are not initialized with default values of their type and this creates conditions for hard-to-find errors, causing uncontrolled behavior.
+The program sometimes works correctly (when the allocated memory by chance has good values) and sometimes it does not work at all (when the allocated memory does not contain the proper values).
+In C# and generally in .NET Framework, this problem is solved by assigning default values for each type provided by the framework.

-The value of all types is 0 or something similar.
+The value of all types is 0 or equivalent.
 For the most used types these values are as the follows: